 Why would you?
 Even in an emergency, it’s better to rub a little toothpaste on your teeth with your finger.
 It’s not great oral hygiene, but it’s better than putting someone else’s bacteria-filled toothbrush in your mouth.

 Our Bonita Springs, FL dentist is here to provide you with the practical information you need to enjoy a healthy smile.
-Please call Bonita Grande Dental for more helpful tips!
+Please contact Bonita Grande Dental at (239) 301-2713 for more helpful tips!
 We're excited to get to chat with you.